hughobrien/psu-constitution/README.md

 13. Observer Status – shall have rights to attend and observe without communication

-14. Policy- a course of action or guiding principle intended to determine the union’s opinion on a matter.
+14. Policy- a course of action or guiding principle intended to determine the Union’s opinion on a matter.

 15. Participant Status – shall have rights to attend and speak